MaksoN12340987/Home_work_Skypro/README.md

 The src package now has a filter_by_state function that takes a list of dictionaries and optionally a value for the **state** key (default 'EXECUTED').
 The function returns a new list of dictionaries containing only those dictionaries whose **state** key matches the specified value.

+## Iterative output

+A module generators has been added to the src package, it implements the following functions:
+- filter_by_currency takes a list of dictionaries representing transactions as input and returns an iterator that outputs transactions one by one, where the transaction currency matches the specified one (for example, USD)
+- transaction_descriptions takes a list of dictionaries with transactions and returns a description of each transaction in turn
+- card_number_generator, which outputs bank card numbers in the format "XXXX XXXX XXXX XXXX", where X is the card number digit.

 ## Testing

 The test package now has testing modules, each module, as the name suggests, tests program modules from the src package

 To run testing, you need:
 - pytest library pytest = "^8.3.4"
 - pytest-cov library = "^6.0.0"
+The root directory contains the htmlcov directory, which contains the index.html module - it displays the project testing statistics.
+Also, the test\generators.py module has appeared, it tests the src\generators.py module.
+Enter "pytest --cov" while in the virtual environment of the program's root directory to see the number of tests, test statuses, and coverage.